1. Practice Policies

 -Follow the terms of the notice that is currently in effect.

--I can change the terms of this Notice, and such changes will apply to all information I have about you.
-The new Notice will be available upon request, in my office, and on my website.
+-We can change the terms of this Notice, and such changes will apply to all information we have about you.
+The new Notice will be available upon request, in our office, and on our website.

 Disclosures for treatment purposes are not limited to the minimum necessary standard.
 Because therapists and other health care providers need access to the full record and/or full and complete information in order to provide quality care.
 The word “treatment” includes, among other things, the coordination and management of health care providers with a third party, consultations between health care providers and referrals of a patient for health care from one health care provider to another.